nylki/hue-vrcontrollers/README.md

 - repeat for remaining lamps in your (VR tracked) room

 - when finished setting up lamps, go back to the screen and review the positions. you can start toggling lights with the trigger or changing colors with the trackpad/thumpad.
 Enjoy!

+## Catches
+Positions of lights are saved in the browser between sessions, but due to the nature of current VR systems, they might be not be correct between each restart of the VR system.
+That means, you might have to reconfigure every light when restarting the Vive Lighthouse system or Oculus tracking cameras.
+However a solution is in the works to have a simple calibration step after each restart.